puli/repository/docs/getting-started.rst

 * :doc:`getting-started/package-devs` explains how to use Puli in reusable Composer packages, sometimes also called "libraries".

+* :doc:`getting-started/composer-agnostics` explains how to setup Puli without the Composer plugin.
+Read this if you want to Do It Yourself\ |trade|.

 If you are not sure, start with :doc:`getting-started/application-devs`.